 After reading the story, I conclude that this is not a time travel story.
 It is just reliving memories that have been lived before.
 No one will physically visit these times as the end was just a bit rushed.

-This book is often called a romance, but I don’t feel like it belongs to that category because it’s not about a particular relationship.
+This book is often called a romantic, but I don’t feel like it belongs to that category because it’s not about a particular relationship.
 Instead, it’s about the difficulties Tom faces as a single person with so many different lives.
-Contains lots of humour as well; the funniest parts are guaranteed to make you smile.
+Contains lots of humor as well; the funniest parts are guaranteed to make you smile.

 As a result of the excellent content of this story, I will give it 4 out of 5 stars.